Digital services

 The AIS for Employment Income is available for all employers.
 Under this scheme, employers submit their employees’ employment income information to IRAS electronically.
 The submitted information will be automatically included in the employees' income tax assessment.

-This simplifies employees' tax filing experience as they would not need to declare the submitted information when filing their own income tax returns.
+This simplifies employees' tax filing experience as they would not need to declare the submitted information when filing their own Income Tax Returns.

 Please refer to Register for AIS for more details.

-2. I have fewer than 5 employees in my organisation.
+12. I have fewer than 5 employees in my organisation.
 Can my organisation be withdrawn from the Auto-Inclusion Scheme (AIS)?

-If you have received the Notice to File, you are required to remain in the scheme even if your employee count falls below 5 during the year or in subsequent years.
+For employers who are already in AIS, you are required to remain in the scheme even if your employee count falls below 5 during the year or in subsequent years.

-3. I have made an error to the employment income information submitted.
+13. I have made an error to the employment income information submitted.
 How can I rectify this?

-If there is an error in your submission regarding your employees' ID, income and deduction amounts or fields that affect the amounts that were submitted, you must submit the amendment file immediately.
+If you have made an error in your submission regarding your employees' ID, income and deduction amounts or fields that affect the amounts that were submitted, you must submit the amendment file immediately.
+You may also use the Amendment Checker (XLSM, 85KB) to find out if an amendment submission is required.

 Example: